itmm/visual-crypto/docs/two-imgs.md

 		$img_b.height = h;
 @End(main)
 ```
-* Generate a hidden canvas to contain the reference image
+* generate a hidden canvas to contain the reference image
-* It is set to the correct size
+* it is set to the correct size
-* And the other canvases (that contain the generated images) are also
+* and the other canvases (that contain the generated images) are also
   set to their proper size

 ```